Karamh10/Monty-Hall/README.md

-# Welcome to the Monty Hall Program Simulator.
+# Welcome to the Monty Hall Simulator.
 -------------------------------------------------

 The Monty Hall Problem is a mind boggling puzzle that seems very simple when first played,